Telltale Speech Extractor

 - (.AUD) Ogg audio - These are standard Ogg files with an extra header.
 The format of the header is not always the same and changes between games.

 - (.FSB) FSB audio - Seen in The Walking Dead and later games, these are standard FSB files.
+Different FSB versions and codecs have been used throughout the games.

 The way the files are stored has also changed.
 In earlier games (those released before Strongbad) the audio files were stored individually inside the Pack\Data\ folder.
 However later games packed the files inside a .ttarch bundle.
 To get at these files you have to get them out of the bundle first.